 The Autel X-Star Premium drone is an easy-to-fly quadcopter, designed for photographers.
 I’ve been looking forward to getting this drone in the mail!
-I hadn’t gotten a chance to fly it yet, but I knew it made quite a splash in its debut at CES this year.
+I hadn’t gotten a chance to fly it yet, but I knew it made quite a splash in its debut at CES in 2016.
 It looks a lot like a Phantom, so I was curious to see how Autel’s X-Star holds up against the iconic drone.
 So with that, here’s my Autel X-Star review:

 Apart from charging it up and adding the propellers, this drone is ready to fly out of the box (which I’ll add is a light, portable carrying case), and easy to get up in the air.
 Check out my video version of the Autel X-Star review here: